Whose baseline compiler is it anyway?: Baseline Compiler Integration

 \section{Baseline Compiler Integration}

-A JIT compiler in any virtual machine must integrate with other services such as debugging and garbage collection.
+A JIT compiler in any virtual machine must integrate with other execution tiers and services such as debugging, instrumentation, and garbage collection.
 Thus, in a mature system, a JIT compiler becomes invisible, and users experience better performance with no loss of functionality.
-This becomes progressively more complicated with more execution tiers, as handoff between different types of code efficiently can involve very intricate systems work at the machine code level.

-In this section we cover aspects of integrating \OurJit that motivated and are in turn constrained by design decisions.
+This becomes progressively more complicated with more execution tiers, as handoff between different types of code efficiently can involve very delicate machine code tricks.
+In this section we cover aspects of integrating \OurJit that motivated and are in turn constrained by \OurEngine's prior design decisions.